jsenaribeiro/reactful/web/doc/review/server.md

 ## Server startup API

-Reactive startup is a server function that serves a routes folder with its container routes/index.html.
+reactful startup is a server function that serves a routes folder with its container routes/index.html.
 Its host port default is 3000 in .env file.

 ```ts
 /* define the route folder and customize settings */